Notes on the Geography of The United Kingdom: London 3: Memorials

 The inscription reads: "Receives the grant of Bengal Behar and Orissa at Allahabad."

 Two officers watch the Horse Guards Parade from plinths.

-One is General Frederick Roberts, Baron Roberts of Kandahar, born in distant Kanpur (Cawnpore) in 1832 but rising to Commander-in-Chief of the British army in 1900.
+One is General Frederick Roberts, Baron Roberts of Kandahar, born in Kanpur (Cawnpore) in 1832 but rising to Commander-in-Chief of the British army in 1900.

-He succeeded Garnet Wolseley, the "model of a modern major general," who, as one biographer writes, through no fault of his own "never actually commanded a unit in the field against an equal adversary" and who certainly didn't want "Bobs," a hero to the rank-and-file and celebrated by Kipling, to succeed him.
+He succeeded Garnet Wolseley, the "model of a modern major general," who, as one biographer writes, through no fault of his own "never actually commanded a unit in the field against an equal adversary" and who certainly didn't want to be succeeded by "Bobs," a hero to the rank-and-file.

 A more pensive figure: Charles Gordon, killed at Khartoum.
 Reviled as a fool by Lord Cromer, master of Egypt, Gordon carried Victorian moral certainty to a fatal extreme.

-Here he apparently rests at St. Paul's.
+Here he seems to rest at St. Paul's.
 In fact, his body was never recovered from Khartoum.